Cash Discount vs Surcharge: A Detailed Comparison

 The idea of merchants offering their customers a discount for paying with cash or check is nothing new.
-Neither is adding a fee to cover the cost of processing credit and debit cards.
-Sharing your processing fees with your customers makes a lot of sense, and with the rapidly changing payments industry, we’re seeing a huge surge in popularity around Cash Discounting, Non-Cash Adjustments and Surcharging.
+Neither is adding a fee to cover the cost of processing credit cards.
+Sharing your processing fees with your customers makes a lot of sense, and with the rapidly changing payments industry, we're seeing a huge surge in popularity around cash discounting with dual pricing and surcharging.

 The trickiest part of making these types of programs work for your business is knowing your options.
 In this post we break it down and give you a clear look at the advantages of each option.